StreamController/docs/docs/plugin_dev/modify_template/add_a_backend_action.md

 ```

 ### 6. Launch the backend from the action
 The next step is to launch the backend from the action.
 To do this, we will use the [launch_backend](../bases/ActionBase_py.md#launch_backend) method of the [ActionBase](../bases/ActionBase_py.md).
-This method will start the backend with the Pyro id of the action as an argument.
+This method will start the backend with the [rpyc](https://rpyc.readthedocs.io/en/latest/) port of the action as an argument.
 ```python title="counter.py" hl_lines="7 15-16"
 # Import StreamController modules
 from src.backend.PluginManager.ActionBase import ActionBase